mzieger/CommunityCode-AppiumCodeExamples/README.md

 ## Documentation
-To find out more about CT usage, features and best practices, see [Test Execution Home](https://docs.experitest.com/display/TE/Test+Execution+Home)
+To learn more about Continuous Testing Cloud usage, features and best practices, see [Test Execution Home](https://docs.experitest.com/display/TE/Test+Execution+Home)

 ## Support
 If you encounter an issue that is not covered here or in our online documentation, contact us at [support@digital.ai](mailto:support@digital.ai).